 - Multi-category, multi-brand capabilities: We are capable of serving brands of different types, different scales and at different stages of development.
 We provide in-depth, industry specific domain knowledge across the e-commerce value chain. - Full-scope services: We provide integrated one-stop solutions to address all core aspects of e-commerce operations, including IT solutions, online store operation, digital marketing, customer service, and warehousing and fulfilment.
-Our ability to provide one-stop e-commerce solutions is empowered by our proprietary and robust technology stack, including our Cloud-based System that enables efficient setup of official brand stores and official marketplace stores, ROSS that facilitates smooth and efficient online store operations, big data analytics and AI capabilities that drive our efficient and effective digital marketing solutions, Customer Relationship Management, or CRM, that supports attentive real-time pre-sale and post-sale customer services and engagement, and Order Management System, or OMS, and Warehouse Management System, or WMS, that enable integrated and reliable multi-category warehousing and fulfillment services.
+Our ability to provide one-stop e-commerce solutions is empowered by our proprietary and robust technology stack, including our Cloud-based System that enables efficient setup of official brand stores and official marketplace stores, ROSS that facilitates smooth and efficient online store operations, big data analytics and AI capabilities that drive our efficient and effective digital marketing solutions, Customer Relationship Management, or CRM, that supports attentive real-time pre-sale and post-sale customer services and engagement, and Order Management System, or OMS, and Warehouse Management System, or WMS, that enable integrated and reliable multicategory warehousing and fulfillment services.
 We constantly develop new technologies and infrastructure in order to provide innovative and reliable solutions to our brand partners. - Omni-channel coverage: We help brand partners adapt to and thrive on China's complex e-commerce ecosystem and evolving e-commerce landscape.
 We enable brands to integrate online and offline operations.
 We help brand partners formulate and implement coherent e-commerce strategies, which requires holistic performance analysis across channels and balanced tactics for different platforms.

 We are devoted to innovation in order to maintain and strengthen our market leading position, both in our business model and technology stack.
 Our comprehensive end-to-end service capabilities, along with our in-depth industry knowledge and integrated technology platforms and solutions, enable different brands to plan and execute e-commerce strategies efficiently.
 With the strong compatibility of our IT systems, we are able to provide omni-channel solutions across official brand stores, online marketplaces, such as Tmall, JD.com and Pinduoduo, and social media channels, such as WeChat Mini Programs and RED (Xiaohongshu), as well as emerging live streaming and short video platforms, such as Douyin and Kuaishou.
+We also help our brand partners operate on other global marketplaces such as LAZADA, SHOPEE, HKTVMALL and Yahoo Super Mall.
 We will continue to focus on business and technology innovation to further enhance our value proposition.